glassala/divisors/divisors/1_divisors.md

 15. $1$ is neither prime nor composite.

-16. If a number is divisible by $2$, it is called an *even* number.
+16. If an integer is divisible by $2$, it is called an *even* number.
 If a number is not divisible by $2$, it is called an *odd* number.

 17. $0$ is even, but neither prime nor composite.